Becoming a Bar Mitzvah

 When he moved on to Kindergarten, we joined a temple in Gramercy Park called The Brotherhood Synagogue where we put him in Hebrew school.
 The program was once a week, 2 hours every Tuesday.
 It was great.
 He made great friends, he learned the Hebrew language and about the culture and holidays and we went to temple as a family for Shabbat sometimes and Adam and I would go for all of the high holidays.

-In 2018, they gave us a date for Gavin’s Bar Mitzvah: Nov.
+In 2018, they gave us a date for my son’s Bar Mitzvah: Nov.
 5th, 2022.
 Yes.
 4 years in advance!!

 Between 2018 and 2022…you can fill in the blanks…but we were no longer in NYC so I canceled the date.
 When we moved to Florida, there were two things I did when we arrived: